grantcolley/battleships/README.md

 # battleships

-How to ask your AI Agent to build a simple app from scratch.
+**How to ask your AI Agent to build a simple app from scratch**

-I start by asking AI to review my draft request and suggest improvements to give the AI Agent a better understanding of the requirements.
+I begin by asking the AI to review my draft request and suggest improvements so the Agent has a clearer understanding of the requirements.

-Here is the conversation.
+Below is the conversation.
+The results were mixed.

 #### Table of Contents
 * [My opening question](#my-opening-question)